Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 Do not receive a "live" vaccine while using mycophenolic acid.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), and zoster (shingles).

-Avoid exposure to sunlight or tanning beds.
-Mycophenolic acid can increase your risk of developing skin cancer.
+Mycophenolic acid can make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.